-- 6 Listen to someone talking about how we measure success.
-Answer the questions in your notebook. - 1 Is the speaker very interested in sports? - 2 What activities does he take part in? - 3 What does he say is true of those activities? - 4 Why does he mention exam scores? - 7) GCD 1.10 Listen again and complete the sentences with the correct words in your notebook.
-Put one word in each space. - 1 Devin believes that most people who follow sports mainly focus on and losing. - 2 He does not consider himself a very man. - 3 Devin prefers activities in which you compete against - 4 He is not sure that athletes are being when when they say they focus mainly on improving themselves. - 5 He feels that athletes must be influenced by the attitudes of the - 6 Devin would prefer to gauge athletes by how much they want to A. - 7 Devin believes that is an important stage in becoming successful. - 8> WHAT DO YOU THINK?
-Work in pairs and discuss the questions. - 1 Do you agree or disagree with Devin's opinions about competing/competitions?
+- 6) Listen to someone talking about how we measure success.
+Answer the questions in your notebook. - 1 Is the speaker very interested in sports?
+No, not particularly. - 2 What activities does he take part in? climbing, skateboarding, parkour - 3 What does he say is true of those activities?
+They are not truly competitive activities. - 4 Why does he mention exam scores?

+They are an example of competition. - 7) GCD 1.10 Listen again and complete the sentences with the correct words in your notebook.
+Put one word in each space. - 1 Devin believes that most people who follow sports mainly focus on winning and losing. - 2 He does not consider himself a very athletic man. - 3 Devin prefers activities in which you compete against yourself. - 4 He is not sure that athletes are being sincere when they say they focus mainly on improving themselves. - 5 He feels that athletes must be influenced by the attitudes of the public. - 6 Devin would prefer to gauge athletes by how much they want to improve. - 7 Devin believes that failure is an important stage in becoming successful.

+8> WHAT DO YOU THINK?
+Work in pairs and discuss the questions.

+- 1 Do you agree or disagree with Devin's opinions about competing/competitions?
 Why or why not? - 2 What do you think most success is based on good luck, hard work or talent?
 Why? - 3 Do you think successful people should try to influence public opinion in fields other than their own; for example, should famous athletes talk about politics?
 Why?/Why not? - 4 Do you think that failure can be a useful part of life?
 Why?/Why not?